danurbanowicz/eleventy-netlify-boilerplate/README.md

 ## Features

+* Sample pages and blog with tag support
 * Pre-builds and minifies your HTML
 * CSS 2kb minified, inline for fastest page render
 * Responsive CSS Grid layout, with fallbacks
-* Sample pages and blog with tag support
 * Uses Markdown files for content (works with Netlify CMS)
 * Uses Liquid and/or Nunjucks templates for layout
-* Contains no boilerplate JS (100% framework free)
+* Contains no boilerplate JS or other bloat (100% framework free)
 * Optional Javascipt pipeline for minified inline scripts
 * Continuous Integration (CI) workflow